rbowsley/lamplighthelp/source/7-3-0_Viewing_All_Work_Records.markdown

 - Depending on your browser, your table may immediately open in a spreadsheet, or you may need to click on a 'Download' box at the bottom of the screen to open it.

 **Opening Print View**
-- Clicking the Print button at the bottom of the table will open the table in a new tab in a print-friendly format.
+- Clicking the 'Print' button at the bottom of the table will open it in a new tab in a print-friendly format.
-- Split print allows you to create multiple print-friendly tables split by whatever item you choose, for example work area.
+- Split print allows you to create multiple print-friendly tables split by whatever item you choose, for example {{workarea}}.
 Each one will open in a separate tab.

 ##### Tags